fauskanger/game/README.md

   - Tutorials and installation guides for various IDEs: http://www.sfml-dev.org/tutorials/2.0/
   - Documentation: http://www.sfml-dev.org/documentation/2.0/
   - From scratch course with video lectures: http://www.udemy.com/learn-c-game-development/ (FREE)
+  - The SFML libraries in this project are found at H:\SMFL\lib (as seen in Game.vcxproj).
+Read the installation guide to change on your system.

 Build link: http://bit.ly/WduUBZ